rebma-io/lab/docs/3d/filament.md

 For storage, I use some [60qt storage box](https://www.irisusainc.com/collections/weathertight/products/60-quart-weathertight-multi-purpose-storage-box-clear-with-blue-buckles-3-pack).
-They are a nice size, easy to maneuver, and have foam gasket to help reduce air infiltration.
-Inside of that I've 3d printed a pair of [75mm container for desiccant](https://www.printables.com/model/1367-malolos-silica-gel-desiccant-containers) (print the funnel and plug trust me), and filled it with [color-changing silica desiccant](https://www.amazon.com/dp/B013L31PQ0).
+They are a nice size, easy to maneuver, and have foam gaskets to help reduce air infiltration.
+Inside of that I've 3d printed a pair of [75mm containers for desiccant](https://www.printables.com/model/1367-malolos-silica-gel-desiccant-containers) (print the funnel and plug trust me), and filled it with [color-changing silica desiccant](https://www.amazon.com/dp/B013L31PQ0).
 So far, this has managed to